phollemans/vertigo/vertigo/src/main/resources/noaa/coastwatch/vertigo/help.md

 * Verification of rendering with different data projections
 * Multiple datasets rendered on top of one another
 * THREDDS data discovery and catalog search
+* Extraction of time series of point data
 * Creation and saving of animations to MP4 and GIF files

 ## Source Code